 Step 5: Start streaming from your Xbox One

-With your controller paired to your Android device, you should now be able to begin console streaming.
-Return to the Xbox Game Streaming app and select Start Console Stream or Connect (which you see will vary depending on whether you’ve just set up console streaming).
+With a controller paired to your Android device, you should now be able to begin console streaming.
+Select Start Console Stream or Connect, depending on whether you’ve just set up console streaming.

 After a short preparatory period, you’ll see your Xbox One’s display mirrored on your Android device.
-You don’t need to leave your TV running to continue once you’ve set everything up.
-From here, you’ll be able to play your Xbox One games on your Android device, though not Xbox and Xbox 360 backward-compatible just yet.
+You don’t need to leave your TV running to continue once everything is working properly.
+From here, you can play your Xbox One games on your Android device, though not first-gen Xbox and Xbox 360 backward-compatible titles — at least, not yet.